-Find out more and apply online at: www.nationalchurchestrust.org/gatewaygrants
+Find out more at: www.nationalchurchestrust.org/cornerstonegrants

-We aim to support congregations and local communities to look after and build a sustainable future for their church buildings.
 The National Churches Trust supports Christian places of worship, throughout the United Kingdom, that can demonstrate strong community engagement and sound plans for economic viability.
-Priority is given to projects that demonstrate support beyond the congregation, and into the future.
+Priority is given to projects that demonstrate well-developed plans for the building that are supported beyond the congregation, and into the future.